tzipet/sportcompass_test/README.md

 # E-commerce store

-    This project is an e-shop web application that sells football jerseys and it was was bootstrapped using Create React App.
+This project is an e-shop web application that sells football jerseys and it was bootstrapped using Create React App.

 ## Install